 - You must be 10 or older to play Airsoft.

 - Always wear eye protection in the form of goggles or masks.
 All eye protection must meet ANSI Z87.1.
 Never remove your eye protection while on the battlefield.
-We recommend full seal goggles and side protection.
+Full seal goggles and side protection are required.
 Mesh eye protection is not allowed.
 Mouth guards are recommended.

 - Everyone under the age of 18 must wear full seal and full face goggles.
 Paintball approved goggles are recommended.
 We recommend everyone under 18 must wear long sleeves and long pants.